 Also new to the list is UK’s Hotel Chocolat Group, with estimated sales of $181 million, and Switzerland’s Läderach, with approximate sales of $138 million.
 Läderach continues to expand in the U.S., announcing in December the opening of a flagship store in New York City.
 The Swiss chocolatier also announced this month it would assume the leases of 34 U.S. GODIVA stores.

 There were a few changes in leadership this year as well.
 Bahlsen has its first non-family member running the show.
 The German cookie maker hired Phil Rumbol to be the new CEO last April.
 He has 30 years of commercial experience including working at Cadbury and Kraft.

 Switzerland’s Kambly SA also has a new chief with Dr. Nils Kambly replacing Hans Martin Wahlen as CEO, and Oscar Kambly continues as chairman.

 Haribo celebrated its birthday in 2020 by releasing Passport Mix, a variety of gummies from around the world, to engage consumers in celebrating the 100-year anniversary of Haribo.

-Business was pretty much as usual this year because “we produce, operate and make decisions locally in many markets (and) we were able to maintain production without major interruptions,’’ says spokeswoman Julie Kudlacz.
+Business was pretty much as usual this year because “we produce, operate and make decisions locally in many markets (and) we were able to maintain production without major interruptions,’’ says spokeswoman Lauren Triffler.
 “Now more than ever, consumers are looking for simple ways to find moments of happiness and comfort in their daily lives.
 Haribo inspires those joyful moments with a trusted, high-quality gummi treat.”